beaker-project/beaker/documentation/glossary.rst

        The Beaker user to whom a system has been loaned.
 A loan grants exclusive use of a system.
 Refer to :ref:`loaning-systems`.

+   nak
+       Short for "negative acknowledgment".
+When reviewing Beaker job results, this means that a result has been reviewed but is waived.
+See also :term:`ack`, :term:`waiver`.

    quiescent period
        The 'quiescent period' is the minimum amount of time (in seconds) between power operations.